How hearing loss affects seniors

 The social isolation that often accompanies hearing loss can also be detrimental.
 Those who are socially isolated are less likely to exercise and more likely to drink, smoke and have an unhealthy diet.
 These in turn lead to poor physical health and conditions like diabetes, high blood pressure and heart disease.
 And social isolation due to hearing loss has also been linked to higher rates of cognitive decline in the elderly.

+As well, many seniors in nursing homes do not receive proper hearing care.
 In short, hearing loss affects every aspect of life for seniors, from physical well-being to emotional health and family relationships.
-Fortunately the solution may lie in just one easy call to a hearing healthcare professional; if you are a senior citizen, seeking treatment for your hearing loss can help you re-engage in life once again.
+Fortunately the solution may lie in just one easy call to a hearing healthcare professional; if you are an older adult, seeking treatment for your hearing loss can help you re-engage in life once again.
 Don't miss out on another important moment!